irinasokolova-kimola/nlp-datasets/README.md

 ## Datasets By Channels
  All of the datasets are obtained from various web channels, see them below.

-## Contribution
-We will be adding new datasets here and we’d love to see the contribution of dataholics.

 | Dataset  | Supported Languages |
 | ------------- | ------------- |
 | Tripadvisor Reviews  | Giolitti - Ice Cream Shop in Rome <br> British Museum Historical Attraction  <br> Topkapi Palace - Historical Attraction  |